berstend/puppeteer-extra/packages/plugin-proxy-router/readme.md

 - Advantage: Route proxies by page not host
 - They rely on a massive hack: Using Node.js to send the requests instead of the browser
   - Will change the TLS fingerprint, error prone
-- Uses CDP request interception: chromium only
+- Uses CDP request interception which is chromium only
-- Slow, resource overhead
+- Increased latency and resource overhead

 ## License